UW-MTE544/MTE544_student/connectToUWtb4s.md

 export ROS_DOMAIN_ID=X
 ```
 - Then add the following file to your bashrc: ```source ~/.tb4_env```
-This is a temporary line you add to your bashrc for connection to tb4, when you want to work with your system at home, you should comment it by ``` # ``` characater.
+This is a temporary line you add to your bashrc for connection to tb4, when you want to work with your system at home, you should comment it by ``` # ``` character.

 ### Once you are able to see the topics, let the TAs know so you can move to the next step!!